-Criteria Indicators Evidence University Service • Makes genuine contributions to program, department, college and/or university governance • Participates in activities related to curriculum and program development Holds membership on university, college or departmental standing committee, administrative committee, or ad hoc committees Takes on a leadership role or make a significant contribution to university, college or departmental standing committee, administrative committee, or ad hoc committees Participates in University, College, or program promotional/recruitment events Plans promotional/recruitment events Performs special responsibilities for colleges or other discipline-related agencies Performs special responsibilities such as administrative assignments Mentors colleagues toward professional excellence Provides leadership in obtaining approval or accreditation for new or modified educator preparation programs Assists in development and implementation of program assessment tools Evidence of active participation on university, college, and departmental committees Evidence of active participation in university, college, and departmental governance Evidence of leadership on university, college, and/or departmental committees Evidence of an award for service to the university or college Reports and evaluations of projects/advancement programs.
+1 Criteria Indicators Evidence University Service Holds membership on university, college or departmental standing committee, administrative committee, or ad hoc Evidence of active participation on university, college, and Makes genuine contributions to program, department, college and/or university governance Takes on a leadership role or make a significant contribution to university, college or departmental standing committee, administrative committee, or ad hoc committees Participates in University, College, or departmental committees Evidence of active participation in university, college, and departmental governance Participates in activities related to curriculum and program development program promotional/recruitment events Plans promotional/recruitment events Performs special responsibilities for colleges or other discipline-related agencies Performs special responsibilities such as administrative assignments Mentors colleagues toward professional excellence Provides leadership in obtaining approval or accreditation for new or modified educator preparation programs Assists in development and implementation of program assessment tools Evidence of leadership on university, college, and/or departmental committees Evidence of an award for service to the university or college Reports and evaluations of projects/advancement programs.

-Criterion Indicators Evidence Professional Service • Demonstrates a commitment to professional integrity and advancement Contributes to local, state, regional, national or international educational bodies Supports student organizations to advance educator preparation Participates actively in professional organizations at the local, state, national or international level.
+Criterion Indicators Evidence Demonstrates a commitment to professional integrity and advancement Contributes to local, state, regional, national or international educational bodies Supports student organizations to advance educator preparation Participates actively in professional organizations at the local, state, national or international level.
 Provides leadership that focuses on establishing standards for educator preparation programs or on developing, approving, and accrediting educator preparation programs at the local, state, national or international level.
 Leads or actively contributes to the ongoing assessment of educator preparation courses or programs Performs professional services for school divisions in ways that do not involve presentations Serves on a state or local education advisory committee Serves on a accreditation team in leader or member roles Provides professional testimony at a public hearing Serves as an officer or member of a community educational/family organization such as ARC Obtains and manages a grant that supports educators Serves as a participant in a grant that supports educators Evidence of active participation in professional organizations Conference programs and proceedings indicating leadership activity Letters from colleagues describing professional service Evidence of support of student organizations Evidence of professional leadership in state and/or national professional associations directly related to areas of expertise and/or the good of the profession List of conference responsibilities performed Governing body membership list Award(s) or recognition for service Letters from school divisions describing service Letters of appreciation for service Copy of grant award letter and description of activity